Jinzang/Template-PerlPP/README.md

     "for" command takes a name of a field in a hash as its argument.
 The value of this name should be a reference to a list.
 It will expand the text in the for block once for each element in the list.
-Within the "for" block, any element of the list is accesible.
+Within the "for" block, any element of the list is accessible.
 This is especially useful for displaying lists of hashes.
 For example, suppose the data field name PHONELIST points to an array.
 This array is a list of hashes, and each hash has two entries, NAME and PHONE.
 Then the code